arteeh/aframe/README.md

+My playground repo for a-frame.

-# A-Frame Online
+# Component ideas

 Social components for a-frame sites.
-Banter, but decentralized.\
+Banter, but decentralized.
-Blazor or Javascript?

-## Ideas

 ### Site explorer UI
 UI for browsing (compatible) sites.
 Directus API + Postgres database as a backend.